node-prism/arc/README.md

 ### Joining

-See [join.test.ts](tests/specs/options/join.test.ts) for more examples.
+See the [join.test.ts](tests/specs/options/join.test.ts) for more examples.

 Joining allows you to join data from other collections.